sharpie78/nova/README.md

 ## Miscellaneous Information

-There is currently some redundant test data in the `nova-webUI` folder as I experiment with Tauri.
-You can find temporary test builds of the UI in `/src-tauri/target/release`.

 Expect you'll have to install Tauri to run the Nova UI app.
 The instructions I used are in the **docs** folder.